zihni07/solutions_repo/docs/index.md

-# Physics 2025 - Solutions
+# Template repository for Physics and Mathematics problems

 ## Technical setup